 Go to 5:18 in the video to learn more about tha dhi gi na thom and hear it in action.

 Which rhythm did you find most interesting?
 Are there any important rhythms that we missed?
-What topics would you like to see us explore on our YouTube channel next?
-Let us know in the comments below.
+What topics would you like to see us explore on the Splice YouTube channel next?
+Let us know in the comments section of the video.